simgrid/simgrid/docs/source/Models.rst

 The SimGrid Models
 ##################

-As for any simulator, the models are very important components in SimGrid.
-This page first introduces the several kind of models used in SimGrid before focusing on the **performance models** that compute the duration of :ref:`every activities
-<S4U_main_concepts>` in the simulator depending on the platform characteristics and on the other activities that are sharing the
+As for any simulator, models are very important components of the SimGrid toolkit.
+This page first introduces the different kind of models used in SimGrid before focusing on the **performance models** that compute the duration of :ref:`every activities <S4U_main_concepts>` in the simulator depending on the platform characteristics and on the other activities that are currently sharing the resources.
-resources.

 The **routing models** constitute advanced elements of the platform description.
-This description naturally entails :ref:`components<platform>` that are very related to the performance models, because determining for example the execution time of a task obviously depends on the characteristics of the machine executing it.
-Furthermore, networking zones can be interconnected to form larger platforms `in a scalable way <http://hal.inria.fr/hal-00650233/>`_.
-Each of these zone can be given a specific :ref:`routing model<platform_routing>` that efficiently computes the list of links entailing a network path between two given hosts.
+This description naturally entails :ref:`components<platform>` that are very related to the performance models.
+For instance, determining the execution time of a task obviously depends on the characteristics of the machine that executes this task.
+Furthermore, networking zones can be interconnected to compose larger platforms `in a scalable way <http://hal.inria.fr/hal-00650233/>`_.
+Each of these zones can be given a specific :ref:`routing model<platform_routing>` that efficiently computes the list of links forming a network path between two given hosts.

 The model checker uses an abstraction of the performance simulations.
-Mc SimGrid explores every causally possible executions of the application, completely abstracting the performance away.
-The simulated time not even computed in this mode!
-The abstraction involved in this process also models the mutual impacts between actions, to not re-explore histories that only differ by the order of independent and unrelated actions.
+Mc SimGrid explores every causally possible execution paths of the application, completely abstracting the performance away.
+The simulated time is not even computed in this mode!
+The abstraction involved in this process also models the mutual impacts among actions, to not re-explore histories that only differ by the order of independent and unrelated actions.
 As with the rest of the model checker, these models are unfortunately still to be documented properly.

-Finally, the `SimGrid-FMI external plugin <https://framagit.org/simgrid/simgrid-FMI>`_ can be used to integrate any FMI-based models into SimGrid.
+Finally, the `SimGrid-FMI external plugin <https://framagit.org/simgrid/simgrid-FMI>`_ can be used to integrate any FMI-based model into SimGrid.
 This was used to accurately study a *Smart grid* through co-simulation: `PandaPower
-<http://www.pandapower.org/>`_ was used to simulate the power grid, `ns-3 <https://nsnam.org/>`_ co-simulate was used the
+<http://www.pandapower.org/>`_ was used to simulate the power grid, `ns-3 <https://nsnam.org/>`_ was used the
 communication network while SimGrid was simulating the IT infrastructure.
 Please refer to the `relevant publication
 <https://hal.archives-ouvertes.fr/hal-01762540/>`_ for more details.

 Modeled resources
 *****************

-The main objective of SimGrid is to provide timing information for three kind of resources: network, CPU and disk.
+The main objective of SimGrid is to provide timing information for three following kind of resources: network, CPU, and disk.

-The **network models** are improved and assessed since almost 20 years.
+The **network models** have been improved and regularly assessed for almost 20 years.
 It should be possible to get accurate predictions once you properly :ref:`calibrate the models for your settings<models_calibration>`.
-As detailed in the next section, SimGrid provides several network models.
-Two plugins can be used to compute the network energy consumption: One for the :ref:`wired networks<plugin_link_energy>`, and another one for the :ref:`Wi-Fi networks<plugin_link_energy>`.
-Some users find :ref:`TCP simulated performance counter-intuitive<understanding_lv08>` at first in SimGrid, sometimes because of a misunderstanding of the
+As detailed in the next sections, SimGrid provides several network models.
+Two plugins can also be used to compute the network energy consumption: One for the :ref:`wired networks<plugin_link_energy>`, and another one for the :ref:`Wi-Fi networks
+<plugin_link_energy>`.
+Some users find :ref:`TCP simulated performance counter-intuitive<understanding_lv08>` at first
-TCP behavior in real networks.
+in SimGrid, sometimes because of a misunderstanding of the TCP behavior in real networks.

 The **computing models** are less developed in SimGrid.
-With the S4U interface, the user specifies the amount of flops that each computation "consumes", and the model simply divides this amount by the host's flops rate to compute the duration of this execution.
-In SMPI, the user code is automatically timed, and the :ref:`computing speed<cfg=smpi/host-speed>` of the host machine is used to evaluate the corresponding amount of flops.
-This model should be sufficient for most users, even if assuming a constant flops rate for each machine is a simplification.
-In reality, the flops rate varies because of I/O, memory and cache effects.
+Through the S4U interface, the user specifies the amount of computational work (expressed in FLOPs, for floating point operations) that each computation "consumes", and the model simply divides this amount by the host's FLOP rate to compute the duration of this execution.
+In SMPI, the user code is automatically timed, and the :ref:`computing speed<cfg=smpi/host-speed>` of the host machine is used to evaluate the corresponding amount of FLOPs.
+This model should be sufficient for most users, even though assuming a constant FLOP rate for each machine remains a crude simplification.
+In reality, the flops rate varies because of I/O, memory, and cache effects.
 It is somehow possible to :ref:`overcome this simplification<cfg=smpi/comp-adjustment-file>`, but the required calibration process is rather intricate and not documented yet (feel free to :ref:`contact the community<community>` on need).
 In the future, more advanced models may be added but the existing model proved good enough for all experiments done on distributed applications during the last two decades.
 The CPU energy consumption can be computed with the :ref:`relevant plugin<plugin_host_energy>`.

-The **disk models** of SimGrid are more recent than for the network and computing resources, but they should still be correct for most users. `Studies have shown <https://hal.inria.fr/hal-01197128>`_ that they are sensible under some conditions, and a :ref:`calibration process<howto_disk>` is provided.
+The **disk models** of SimGrid are more recent than those for the network and computing resources, but they should still be correct for most users. `Studies have shown <https://hal.inria.fr/hal-01197128>`_ that they are sensitive under some conditions, and a :ref:`calibration process<howto_disk>` is provided.
 As usual, you probably want to double-check their predictions through an appropriate validation campaign.

 SimGrid main models
 *******************

 SimGrid aims at the sweet spot between accuracy and simulation speed.
-Concerning the accuracy, our goal is to report correct performance trends when comparing competing designs with minimal burden on the user, while allowing power users to fine tune the simulation models for predictions that are within 5% or below of the results on real machines.
-For example, we determined the `speedup achieved by the Tibidabo ARM-based cluster <http://hal.inria.fr/hal-00919507>`_ before its construction.
-On the other side, the tool must be fast and scalable enough to study modern IT systems at scale.
-SimGrid was for example used to `simulate a
+About accuracy, our goal is to report correct performance trends when comparing competing designs with a minimal burden on the user, while allowing power users to fine tune the simulation models for predictions that are within 5% or less of the results on real machines.
+For example, we determined the `speedup achieved by the Tibidabo ARM-based cluster <http://hal.inria.fr/hal-00919507>`_ before it was even built.
+About simulation speed, the tool must be fast and scalable enough to study modern IT systems at scale.
+SimGrid was for example used to simulate `a Chord ring involving millions of actors
-Chord ring involving millions of actors <https://hal.inria.fr/inria-00602216>`_ (even if that not really more instructive for this protocol than smaller simulations), or `a qualification run at full-scale of the Stampede supercomputer
+<https://hal.inria.fr/inria-00602216>`_ (even though that has not really been more instructive than smaller scale
+simulations for this protocol), or `a qualification run at full-scale of the Stampede supercomputer
 <https://hal.inria.fr/hal-02096571>`_.

 Most of our models are based on a linear max-min solver (LMM), as depicted below.
-The actors' activities are represented by actions in the simulation kernel, accounting the initial amount of work of the corresponding activity (in flops for computing activities or bytes for networking and disk activities), and the remaining amount of work.
-At each simulation step, the instantaneous computing and communicating speed of each action is computed according to the model.
-A set of constraints is used to express for example that the instantaneous speed of actions on a given resource must remain smaller than the instantaneous speed of that resource.
+The actors' activities are represented by actions in the simulation kernel, accounting for both the initial amount of work of the corresponding activity (in FLOPs for computing activities or bytes for networking and disk activities), and the currently remaining amount of work to process.

+At each simulation step, the instantaneous computing and communicating capacity of each action is computed according to the model.
+A set of constraints is used to express for example that the cumulated instantaneous consumption of a given resource by a set actions must remain smaller than the nominal capacity speed of that resource.
 In the example below, it is stated that the speed :math:`\varrho_1` of activity 1 plus the speed :math:`\varrho_n` of activity :math:`n` must remain smaller than the capacity :math:`C_A` of the corresponding host A.

 .. image:: img/lmm-overview.svg

-There is obviously many valuation of :math:`\varrho_1 \ldots{} \varrho_n` that respect such as set of constraints.
-SimGrid usually computes the instantaneous speeds according to a Max-Mix objective function, that maximizing the minimum over all :math:`\varrho_i`.
-The coefficients associated to each variable in the inequalities are used to model some performance effects, such as the fact that
-TCP tend to favor communications with small RTTs.
-These coefficients computed from both hardcoded values and from the :ref:`latency and bandwidth factors<cfg=network/latency-factor>`.
+There are obviously many valuations of :math:`\varrho_1, \ldots{}, \varrho_n` that respect such as set of constraints.
+SimGrid usually computes the instantaneous speeds according to a Max-Min objective function, that is maximizing the minimum over all :math:`\varrho_i`.
+The coefficients associated to each variable in the inequalities are used to model some performance effects, such as the fact that TCP tends to favor communications with small RTTs.
+These coefficients are computed from both hardcoded values and :ref:`latency and bandwidth factors<cfg=network/latency-factor>`.

-Once the instantaneous speeds are computed, the simulation kernel computes the earliest terminating action from their speeds and remaining work.
+Once the instantaneous speeds are computed, the simulation kernel determines what is the earliest terminating action from their respective speeds and remaining amounts of work.
 The simulated time is then updated along with the values in the LMM.
-The corresponding activities terminate, unblocking the corresponding actors that can further execute.
+As some actions have nothing left to do, the corresponding activities thus terminate, which in turn unblocks the corresponding actors that can further execute.

-Most of the SimGrid models build upon the LMM solver, that they adapt and configure for a given usage. **CM02** is the simplest
+Most of the SimGrid models build upon the LMM solver, that they adapt and configure for their respective usage. **CM02** is the simplest
 LMM model as it does not introduce any correction factors.
 This model should be used if you prefer understandable results over realistic ones. **LV08** (the default model) uses constant factors that are intended to capture common effects such as slow-start, or the fact that TCP headers reduce the *effective* bandwidth. **SMPI** use more advanced factors that also capture